09 Mar Love What’s Real

-As I grew up, my family and schools felt like very shaky ground.
-I didn’t understand why my parents and many kids reacted the ways they did, with anger or plain weirdness that was unrelated to what was actually happening.
-It felt shaky inside me, too, and I sure didn’t understand my own feelings and reactions.
-Outside and inside both felt twirly, up in the air, unnerving.
+As I grew up, my family and schools felt like shaky ground.
+I didn’t understand why my parents and many kids reacted the way they did, with worry or anger that was unrelated to what was actually happening.
+It felt shaky inside me, too, and I didn’t understand my own feelings and reactions.
+Outside and inside, both felt twirly, up in the air, unnerving.

 It’s striking: What’s the one thing that healthy individuals, couples, families, organizations, and governments have in common?
 They are grounded in what is real.
 They seek the truth and help others find it themselves.
 They tell the truth, and they deal with it.

 In every unhealthy case, power is used to hide what is real, promote lies, and punish others for pursuing and naming the truth.
-Deliberate efforts are made to undermine people’s confidence in their own capacity to even know what is true – which could be the most evil thing anyone can ever do.
+Deliberate efforts are made to undermine people’s confidence in their own capacity, even to know what is true – which could be the evilest thing anyone can ever do.

 Loving what’s real is a fundamental thankfulness that you exist and that anything exists at all.
-There is an accepting, a humility, a respect.
+There is an accepting, humility, and respect.
 Many things that are real are also painful, even horrible.
-We would not wish them upon others, and don’t want them for ourselves – yet we can still love the real everything that includes these things.
+We would not wish them upon others and don’t want them for ourselves – yet we can still love the real everything that includes these things.

 One way to love what’s real is to listen or look for it coming to you from others.
 How are your friends or family really doing inside?
 What do they need?
 Where does it hurt?
 How could you help?
 And how, perhaps, could your own real needs be better met in these relationships?

-Last, what’s real, what’s true in your country, and world?
+Last, what’s real?
+What’s true in your country and the world?
 The basics are usually pretty easy to see.
-Who’s getting richer and who’s getting poorer?
+Who’s getting richer, and who’s getting poorer?
 Is the ice cap melting at the North Pole?